 Revised November 1984

 Revised October 1986

+Revised April 2022

 ARTTCLE I - NAME

-The name of this organization shall be the Rocky Mountain Branch of the American Society for Microbiology.
+The name of this organization shall be the Rocky Mountain Branch – ASM. .

 ARTTCLE II - OBJECT

 The object of the Rocky Mountain Branch shall be identical with that of the parent society, viz., to promote scientific knowledge of microbiology and related subjects through discussions, reports, and publications, to stimulate scientific investigations and their applications, to plan, organize, and administer projects for the advancement of knowledge in this field, to improve education in the science, to promote programs of professional recognition, and to foster the highest professional and ethical standing of microbiologists.